parthhhhh10/ELEKTRA/README.md

-🚗 Elektra – Responsive Electric Car Showcase Website Welcome to Elecar, a stunning, fully responsive showcase for the latest electric cars from leading automotive brands.
+🚗 Elektra – Responsive Electric Car Showcase Website Welcome to Elektra, a stunning, fully responsive showcase for the latest electric cars from leading automotive brands.
 Built with a mobile-first approach and modern UI trends, Elecar delivers an outstanding experience on any device.

 🌟 Features
 Modern Dark-Themed Interface: Luxurious, innovative aesthetic.